What is Hay Fever? | Seasonal Allergic Rhinitis Symptoms and Treatment

 Sneezing

-• Your performance at school or work is suffering due to the symptoms.
+• Your performance at school or at work

-If you answered ‘yes’ to one or more of these questions, you may have allergic rhinitis that is classified as ‘moderate to severe.’
-If you answered ‘no’ to all questions, your allergic rhinitis is considered ‘mild.’
+If you answered ‘yes’ to one or more of the above questions, your allergic rhinitis is classified as moderate to severe.
+If you answered ‘no’ to all questions, your allergic rhinitis is considered mild.

 X